Samayanta/katmandushop/RAILWAY_DEPLOYMENT.md

 ## Deployment Steps

-1. Push your code to GitHub
+1. Ensure your code is pushed to GitHub
 2. Go to Railway dashboard
 3. Click "New Project"
 4. Select "Deploy from GitHub repo"
 5. Choose your repository
 6. Configure environment variables as listed above
-7. Railway will automatically deploy your application
+7. Railway will automatically deploy your application using the following configuration files:
+   - `railway.json`: Defines build and deploy settings
+   - `.railwayignore`: Specifies files to exclude from deployment
+   - `Procfile`: Defines the web process

+## Project Structure
+The deployment is configured to:
+- Only deploy the server directory
+- Use Node.js v18
+- Install production dependencies only
+- Automatically restart on failure (up to 10 attempts)

 ## Post-deployment